yanshay/SpoolEase/documentation/scale-build.md

 ### 5. Optional PN532 Installation

+As mentioned earlier, this step is optional and only needed if you want to add a tag reader to SpoolEase Scale.
+However, if you skip it, make sure to disable the NFC module in the SpoolScale Web Config to avoid errors.

 1. **Connect wires to PN532:**
    - Similar to the HX711, connect 7 Dupont wires to the PN532
    - Install wires so they come out on the side opposite to the antenna (not the electronics side) (**image below is a bad example and doesn't follow this recommendation**)